 1. Get the relevant qualifications

-To start with, it’s worth figuring out what’s possible to suit your lifestyle, so you can choose the right course.
-For instance, will you be able to enrol on a full time course or will you need to fit a part time course around your current career?
+It’s worth figuring out what’s possible to suit your lifestyle so that you can choose the right course.
+For instance, will you be able to enrol on a full-time course or will you need to fit a part-time course around your current career?

 2. Consider your options